PierfrancescoSoffritti/android-youtube-player/README.md

 If set to 1: web UI is visible.

+##### `videoId`
+This option indicates the initial video ID that will be played.
+Providing this may help avoid initialization errors reported by the API.

 ##### `rel`
 This option controls the related videos shown at the end of a video.